People Clerk helps you with your California small claims lawsuit.Start Lawsuit

 We always get the question, can I sue someone in California small claims?
 The answer is yes as long as there isn't a better court to handle your lawsuit (for example, there is a specific court for evictions in California so you can't sue in small claims to evict someone).

-Here are common types small claims lawsuits filed in California:
+Here are common types of small claims lawsuits filed in California:

 How much can I sue for in California Small Claims?

-- If you are a business (corporation or LLC), you can sue fore a maximum of $5,000
+If you are a business (corporation or LLC), you can sue for a maximum of $5,000

 What happens if I am owed more than what I can sue for?

-- Why would I sue in small claims if I am owed more than $10,000?
-California small claims is faster, quicker, and more affordable than filing your lawsuit in other types of courts and you don't need a lawyer to do so!
+Why would I sue in small claims if I am owed more than $10,000?
+Filing in California small claims is faster, quicker, and more affordable than filing your lawsuit in other types of courts and you don't need a lawyer to do so!

 How do I calculate how much to sue for?